iv-stpn/create-bun-monorepo/README.md

-# Bun Monorepo Scaffolder
+# create-bun-monorepo

-A CLI tool to quickly scaffold Bun monorepos with apps and packages.
+A CLI tool to quickly scaffold Bun monorepos with apps and packages, or add packages and apps to existing Bun monorepos.

 ## Features